 The Shulchan Aruch Study Cycle

-Poskim also discuss notes in which the borrower promises to pay “in a few years.”
-How many years are “a few”?
+The poskim also discuss notes of debt, in which the borrower promises to pay “in a few years.”
+How many years are “a few?”
 The Beis Ephraim (Teshuvos C.M.
-75) rules that since the contract is unclear, one should interpret it in accordance with how the locals in the place where it was written would interpret it.
-If there is no common interpretation of “in a few years” in the locale in question, the borrower must pay within nine years.
-If the parties had intended a longer period than that, surely the contract would have been more specific.
+75) rules that since the content of the contract is unclear, one should follow the prevalent custom of the place where it was written.
+Beis Din must ascertain how long people usually mean, when they write “a few years.”
+If there is no fixed custom, the borrower must pay within nine years.
+If the intention of the contract was for any longer than that, they surely would have included a precise date.